Jimbly/dcjam2024/Jimb-TODO.md

 TODO
 * solitude
   * change sanity_restore to an event, attach it to a special tile with an altar or planter or something
+* get in-world monsters and battle sprites using the same source images (make this use a spritesheet!)
+  * maybe combat uses enemy defs to decide what to draw, since those have animations, will have insane versions, etc
+* add a BACK type attack
+* rework to have 5 level 1 encounters, appropriate starting characters, and start balancing these fights for a random party
 * monsters move around - realtime
-* take a look at some font options
 * combat - maybe add log for enemy turn explaining what happened, press button to Roll! when done reading
   * probably don't need as much help text then?
-* add a BACK type attack
 * start balancing combat encounters
 * spend XP to level up skills or heroes
   * only in Rooms of Solitude